A young monk came to the wise tea master Lao Cha and asked him:

-Our ceremonial grade matcha has a smooth texture, as well as a savory umami flavor, which makes it an ideal choice for indulging in relaxation.
-We recommend you to prepare ceremonial grade matcha in the traditional ceremonial manner called cha no yu, using a chawan and a bamboo tea whisk.
+Our ceremonial grade matcha has a bright green color, smooth texture, and savory umami flavor.
+Contrary to popular belief, it is not bitter.
+After some whisking, it acquires a rich, frothy texture.
+This craft tea is an ideal choice for indulging in relaxation.
+We recommend you to prepare it in the traditional ceremonial manner called Cha No Yu, using a chawan and a bamboo tea whisk.

-- Using a small sifter sift into a matcha bowl (chawan) few bamboo scoops (chashaku) of matcha.
-We recommend using about 3 scoops per 3.5fl oz / 100ml.
+- Using a small sifter, sift into a matcha bowl (chawan) a few bamboo scoops (chashaku) of matcha.
+We recommend using about 1 scoop per 30ml.

 - Start slowly adding water of about 175-185ºF / 80-85ºC

 - Using a chasen (the whisk), whisk vigorously in a zigzag (but not circular) motion.
 Do not scratch the bottom of the chawan.
 Keep whisking until all the powder is dissolved and the tea is frothy.
 To achieve a better result, keep turning the chawan counterclockwise while whisking.

 Watch a video about Matcha